Ashifatu/Database-design-1/README.md

 1) Migrate a sample data into a PostgreSQL database
 2) Normalize the database table
 3) Model relationships between the resulting tables
+4) Restrict access to the data

-The structure of this guide will be as follows:
+The roadmap of this guide will be according to the steps below:

 a) Data to be used

 b) Determine the Purpose of the database

 c) Understand the information required

+d) Migrate the data into the database

+e) Normalize the table

-d) Specify primary keys and generate other keys
+f) Specify primary keys and generate other keys

-e) Set up table relationships
+g) Set up table relationships

-f) Database schema
+h) Database schema

-g) Access rights and restrictions
+i) Assign access rights and restrictions

-H) Other considerations
+j) Other considerations

-All along the way, I will be modeling the table relationships and showing the SQL code used.
+All along the way, I will showing the current models of the table relationships and also SQL code used.

 ### Data to be used
 The data being used is possibly a fictional dataset for certain superstore for a period of 4 years.
 The data is in a .csv format.
 See the attached link to the source file: [here](https://www.kaggle.com/rohitsahoo/sales-forecasting) .
 I will include this file within the repository.